 In addition to his recent gift to acquire a perpetual license for the VHA, Shapiro also supports an endowed scholarship, at Ferris, for provisionally-admitted students who successfully complete their trial year in a program overseen by Retention and Student Success, the home for academic support services, at Ferris.

-To guide Ferris in the development of programs that will utilize the Shoah Visual History Archive, Blake has established a 21-member working group led by College of Arts and Sciences Humanities Professor Barry Mehler, director of the Institute for the Study of Academic Racism.
+To guide Ferris in the development of programs that will utilize the Shoah Visual History Archive, Blake has established a 21-member working group led by College of Arts, Sciences and Education Humanities Professor Barry Mehler, director of the Institute for the Study of Academic Racism.

 “These unique testimonies will enhance educational opportunities across a very broad spectrum of disciplines, most obviously in Holocaust and genocide studies, but also for courses in Language, Literature, History, Philosophy, Religious Studies and Political Science, among others,” Mehler said.
 “This is especially wonderful news for our library, which is at the heart and soul of any university.”